kgulotta/Kenneth-Gulotta-Portfolio/README.md

 # Kenneth-Gulotta-Portfolio
 ## Repository Description
 Kenneth Gulotta's portfolio of technical writing and design pieces.
-> :memo: **Note:** The sample documents in this portfolio include Markdown documents formatted for viewing in GitHub as well as PDFs generated with Adobe InDesign.
-To see the full functionality of the PDF documents, you must download them and open them with a PDF-capable app such as Adobe Acrobat, Adobe Reader, Microsoft Edge, or Google Chrome.
-To download them, use the **Download raw file** button:
+> :memo: **Note:** The sample documents in this portfolio include Markdown documents formatted for viewing in GitHub as well as Word documents and PDFs generated with Adobe InDesign.
+To see the full functionality of the PDF and Word files (including those in the **misc** and **relics** folders), you must download them and open them with the appropriate app.
+To download files, use the **Download raw file** button:
 ![The "Download raw file" button](Graphics/Download-icon.jpg)

 ## Kenneth's Bio